lookfirst/systemjs-seed/README.md

 - Fixes a bunch of misc small build file and lint issues
 - Enables override of port number with environment
 - index.html is based on a template
+- Templates are exported modules and can be referred to by name
 - Adds support for ngReact (TODO)
 - Enables Angular html5Mode by default